Y-90 Radioembolization Treatment for Liver Tumors

 - Pain from the blood supply being cut off to the area.
 This can be treated with pain medicines.
-If these symptoms continue, talk with your care team.
+If these symptoms don’t get better, talk with your care team.

-- If you have pain that lasts more than 6-8 hours, you may have an ulcer in your stomach or small bowel.
-Your doctor will give you medicines to treat this.
+- If you have pain in your abdomen that lasts more than 6-8 hours, you may have an ulcer in your stomach or small bowel.
+This can be caused by any coils that were placed to block off arteries from the Y-90 beads.
+Your provider will give you medicines to treat this.

-You will receive medications during and after the procedure to help manage these symptoms.
+You will receive medications during and after the procedure to help with these symptoms.

 What restrictions do I have after the procedure?

 For the week after your procedure, you will need to limit your contact with other people.
 This is because they can be exposed to the radiation in your body.
-You should:
+For about the first week, you should: